TentativeConvert/Syndicator/README.md

 ```
 Alternatively, you can include these flags as command line arguments in the value of the `sync_command`, of course.

-Finally, make `main.py` executable (if necessary) with `chmod +x main.py` and add it to Dash > Startup Applications.
+Finally, make `main.py` executable (if necessary) with `chmod +x main.py`.

-Python2: call
-$ python main.py
+You should now be able to start Syndicator with one of the following commands:

-from the folder syndicator2.
+syndicator2: call `python main.py` from within the folder syndicator2

-Python3: call
-$  python -m syndicator3.main
-from the parent folder, i.e. from the folder *containing* synicator3 as subfolder.
+syndicator3: call `python -m syndicator3.main` from the *parent folder* of the folder synicator3.

 The icons used by Syndicator are essentially the UbuntuOne icons delivered with Ubuntu 14.04.
 You can change these either by replacing the relevant files in the `icons` folder or by editing `config.py`.
 For [at least some of the] icons in `/usr/share/icons/` you only need to supply the file name, not the full path.